Are You Accidentally Committing Tax Fraud? What to Know This Tax Season.

 There is a legal way to lessen your tax burden, which is known as tax avoidance.
 This is the process of using tax credits and deductions owed to lower your tax burden.

-In the U.S., there is a standard deduction, which is $12,550 for individuals and $25,100 for couples as of 2021, which is used by more than 90% of individual taxpayers.
+In the U.S., there is a standard deduction which is used by a majority of individual taxpayers.
 Yet many business owners, self-employed individuals, and private taxpayers find enough benefit in finding every tax deduction or credit they qualify for to save even more.

 This is not only legal but encouraged.
-No one should miss tax breaks they are legally entitled to.
+No one should miss tax breaks to which they are legally entitled.

 What to keep in mind while filing taxes

 The tax process is complicated, and the IRS is aware that some people will make honest mistakes.
-Document your finances, be honest about your income, and stay aware of tax breaks or deductions you should be entitled to.
+Document your finances, be honest about your income, and be aware of tax breaks or deductions you may qualify for.

 When to seek assistance